 - Best Sayulita hotel for long-term stay: Mar y Sueños Suites

 - Best Sayulita hotel for budget travelers: Hotel Vista Oceana

 - Best boutique hotel in Sayulita: Hotel Villas Sayulita

 Didn’t find a hotel you liked?
 Check more options for Sayulita hotels on Booking.com, one of the best platforms for finding deals on accommodations in different parts of Mexico.

 Where to stay in Sayulita

-Before we begin talking about the best hotels in Sayulita, let’s look at different areas of Sayulita.
+Before we begin talking about the best Sayulita hotels, let’s look at different parts of this town.
 Although it’s a small town, it’s divided into three distinct areas: downtown Sayulita, northern Sayulita, and the southern side of Sayulita, which most people refer to as the outskirts of town.

 Downtown Sayulita is the most popular place to stay in Sayulita, but it’s also the busiest.
 While it provides quick access to dining, nightlife, shopping, and the best things to do in Sayulita, it also can feel a bit hectic, especially at night when everyone comes here to party.